 - Short-term accommodations and other uses

-Before venturing into the field of law, Erin was a graphic designer at the Edmonton Journal and managed the Canadian Literature Centre at the University of Alberta.
-She was also a student editor for the Alberta Law Review.
+Before venturing into the field of law, Erin was a graphic designer at the Edmonton Journal newsroom for 10 years, and she managed the Canadian Literature Centre at the University of Alberta for four years, both of which she continued doing full-time through her three years of law school.
+She was also a student editor for the Alberta Law Review and was responsible for maintaining and updating its website.

 Outside the Office

-In her spare time, she enjoys reading a good book, playing golf, piano and guitar, as well as spending time with her family and friends.
+In her spare time, she enjoys reading a good book, playing golf, piano and guitar, and spending time with family, friends and her cat Quincy in her downtown condo.

 Canadian Condominium Institute